olasitarska/coc-handbook/response/team_meeting_1.md

 	Refer to your Code of Conduct text if needed.
 If you've got trouble seeing it, it might be a good idea to meet with the reporter again and politely ask them to provide more context.
 Do not try to invalidate their feelings though:
 	*everyone* has the right to feel offended.
+You should not express your judgment or opinions about the event during this talk.
 - **Decide if you need to speak with involved sides** This is usually a good idea.
 If you haven't met with your reporter yet and you feel like more context is required, do this first.
 Speaking with people with the